 The liver is the largest solid organ in the human body.

-The liver can regenerate completely as long as a minimum of 25% of the tissue remains.
+The liver can regenerate completely as long as a minimum of 25 percent of the tissue remains.
 One of the most impressive aspects of this feat is that regrowth to its previous size and ability can be achieved without any loss of function while it is doing so.

 In mice, if two-thirds of the liver are removed, within 5-7 days, the remaining liver tissue can regrow to its original size.
 In humans, the process takes slightly longer, but regeneration can still occur in an incredible 8-15 days.
 Over the following few weeks, the new liver tissue is reorganized to become indistinguishable from the original tissue.7